 "Black soup," the fellow called it.
-At a recent Masjid Al-Hikmah bazaar, he and two friends were sharing a bowl of a Javanese favorite called nasi rawon, a beef soup bolstered with rice (nasi).
-Another rendition I spotted shortly thereafter was served with rice on the side.
-The ingredient that lends the dish its dark color and nutty richness is kluwak, or kluwek, the fermented nuts of the kepayang tree.
-These nuts, along with numerous seasonings, are sauteed to form a thick black gravy (the rawon), which becomes the base for the soup.
+He and his friends were digging into bowls of nasi rawon, a beef soup bolstered by rice (nasi).
+The ingredient that lends this Javanese dish its dark color and richness is kluwak (also called kluwek and buah keluak), the fermented nuts of the kepayang tree.
+Together with numerous seasonings, the nuts are sauteed to form a thick black gravy (the rawon), which becomes the base for the soup.

 Periodically, on a weekend, during the warmer months